pyroesp/Saturn-Racing-PC/README.md

 # Reverse Engineering

+Probing all pins coming from the Sega Saturn to see what's going on:
 <img src="./pics/Saturn Racing Controller PCB Logic Analyzer 1.jpg">

+Below is the scope signal, already rearranged to.
 <img src="./pics/Saturn Racing Controller PCB Logic Analyzer 2.jpg">

+As you can see the signal isn't that difficult.
+At first glance you can see some sort of chip select or let's call it console select on the top most signal (bit 1).
+This is easy to recognize as any data we see happens when bit 1 is logic low.

+Then we have what looks like two clocks on bit 0 and bit 4.
+Turns out the clock on bit 0 is actually a 'request data' from the Sega Saturn to the controller.
+The clock on bit 4 is a 'data ready' signal from the controller to the Sega Saturn.

+The next 4 signals on bit 2, 3, 6 and 7 are data.
+When pressing buttons on the controller there are low pulses that appear on those signals.

+Bit 5 is Vcc.

+Looking more into the location of pressed buttons in relation with the 'request data' and 'data ready' signal we can see that a data request happens on both falling and rising edge.
+This means we have 10 packets of 4 bits sent from the controller to the Saturn.

+The controller has a few different buttons: A, B, C, X, Y, Z, START.
+The steering is also data sent to the Saturn.
+Playing around with these buttons we can figure out their location in the packets:
+0. 4 bits UNKNOWN (Controller ID ?)
+1. 4 bits UNKNOWN (Controller ID ?)
+2. DOWN - UP - 2 bits UNKNOWN
+3. B - C - A - START
+4. Z - Y - X - 1 bit UNKNOWN
+5. 4 bits UNKNOWN
+6. HIGH NIBBLE COUNTER
+7. LOW NIBBLE COUNTER
+8. 4 bits UNKNOWN
+9. 4 bits UNKNOWN

+Packet 0 and 1 are most likely some sort of controller ID so the Saturn knows what's plugged into the port.
+To know for sure I'd need to decode multiple Saturn controllers, but for now I don't think that's really useful so I'm not going to bother.

+The steering wheel position is an unsigned byte going from 0 to 255, with the center being 127.
+All other buttons just send a 0 when pressed and 1 when released.

 # Dependencies